 Although it comes with daylight temperatures, it has a CRI of 96+ and a dimmer setting available.
 It also has both ac and dc power input available

-Has both daylight and tungsten temperature with both ac and dc power input options.
-It is also made with great quality materials such as aluminum
+Has both daylight and tungsten temperatures with both ac and dc power input options.
+It is also made with great quality materials such as aluminium

-With its RGB options, it can change the light to numerous different colors.
+With its RGB options, it can change the light to numerous different colours.
 It also has Bluetooth and an app so you can control it from your smartphone

-Now that you have an idea of how to get started, buy the perfect video lights while keeping your budget in check and take your film making to the next level.
+Now that you have an idea of how to get started, buy the perfect video light while keeping your budget in check and take your filmmaking to the next level.